Rachel Ward Stuns In Partially Unzipped Cropped Jacket & Figure-Hugging Miniskirt

 In the photos, the 29-year-old posed in front of a light brown wall.
 The post’s geotag suggested that the pictures were taken in Manchester, England.

-For the photoshoot, she wore a partially unzipped light blue velour cropped jacket that read “obviously” on the back and a matching miniskirt adorned with the word “peachy.”
+For the photoshoot, Rachel wore a partially unzipped light blue velour cropped jacket that read “obviously” on the back and a matching miniskirt adorned with the word “peachy.”
 The ensemble, which was from the clothing brand Meshki’s 2000s line, showcased her incredible curves, toned midsection, and lean legs.
 She piled on the accessories, wearing a small purse, white strappy shoes, her wedding ring set, a rhinestone choker necklace, and a matching hair clip.

-In the caption, Rachel advertised for Meshki.
+In the caption, the social media sensation advertised for Meshki.

 Fans seemed to have loved the post as it soon racked up more than 3,000 likes.
-Quite a few of her admirers also took the time to shower her with compliments in the comments section.
+Quite a few of Rachel’s admirers also took the time to shower her with compliments in the comments section.

 “How gorgeous can you be!!” wrote one fan, adding a smiling face emoji to the comment.